 What touched me the most was seeing how grateful the staff was for our hard work and beautification of the front of their building.
 The director’s job at the center involves managing a small staff, running the after-care program, and picking up children from local schools to bring them to the center.
 It seems like an extremely demanding job with many types of tasks, and it was rewarding to know how much our work helped and to see how excited she was about how the kids would react to their restored garden.
 I wish I could have seen the children get off the bus to see their reactions that day, but we had to leave before then.
 I know, though, with the gardening materials that we brought for the children, we left the garden beds in good hands.

-Ellen King is IT Asset Management Analyst and works at Syniverse’s headquarters office in Tampa, Florida.
+Ellen King is Senior Planning Financial Analyst and works at Syniverse’s headquarters in Tampa, Florida.